3 Days in Stockholm: The Ultimate Stockholm Itinerary

 - Lightweight scarf: There are so many reasons to bring a light scarf – to enter churches, cover up if you get chilly, and protect yourself from sunburn.

-- Jeans: Pack a pair of jeans for casual wearing and staying warm in the cooler evenings.
+- Jeans: Pack a pair of jeans for casual wear and staying warm in the cooler evenings.

 - Comfy sandals: On warm days, I love to explore in these sandals.
 They’re super comfy!